-The Intelligent Monitoring Framework (IMF) notification module hooks into system calls and other kernel interfaces of the operating system to get notifications on various events such as when a process starts or dies, or when a block device gets mounted or unmounted from a mount point.
-VCS process-based and mount-based agents use Asynchronous Monitoring Framework (AMF) kernel driver that provides asynchronous event notifications to the agents that are enabled for intelligent resource monitoring.
+The notification module of Intelligent Monitoring Framework (IMF) is the Asynchronous Monitoring Framework (AMF).

+AMF is a kernel driver which hooks into system calls and other kernel interfaces of the operating system to get notifications on various events such as:

-Zone agent also uses AMF kernel driver for asynchronous event notifications.
+- When a process starts or stops. - When a block device gets mounted or unmounted from a mount point.

+AMF also interacts with the Intelligent Monitoring Framework Daemon (IMFD) to get disk group related notifications.
+AMF relays these notification to various VCS Agent that are enabled for intelligent monitoring.

+'''

+See "About Open IMF" on page 46.

+'''

-See "About cluster control, communications, and membership" on page 46.
+See "About cluster control, communications, and membership" on page 47.